vectordotdev/vector/website/docs/reference/transforms/rename_fields.md

 #### `[field-name]`

 The name of the field to move.
-Use `.` for adding nested fields.
+Use `.` for nested fields.

 </Field>